Get Help Today. (800) 516-4357

 The effectiveness of oxycodone or morphine depends on the individual’s level of pain, needs, and personal response to the medication.
 However, a 2018 study found that both oxycodone and morphine are equally effective in managing pain.
 A meta-analysis of studies of cancer patients with moderate to severe pain found that both oxycodone and morphine effectively reduced pain without significant negative side effects.[6]

+Using oxycodone can be dangerous, and doctors may not suggest it first to keep addiction risks low.
 Due to its potency and potential for euphoric side effects, oxycodone is a popular drug of misuse.
-People who are addicted to oxycodone may swallow the tablets or crush them up and either snort them or dissolve them in water and inject the solution.[1]
+People who are addicted to oxycodone may swallow the tablets or crush them up.
+They may then either snort the powder or dissolve it in water and inject the solution.[1]

 Common Side Effects of Oxycodone & Morphine